-Marshall, a Federalist, was the representative for Virginia's 13th congressional district from 1799 to 1801.
+Marshall was the representative for Virginia’s 13th congressional district and was a Federalist.
+He served from 1799 to 1801.

 From Dec 1799 to May 1800, Marshall missed 11 of 54 roll call votes, which is 20.4%.
 This is worse than the median of 12.5% among the lifetime records of representatives serving in May 1800.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: